dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 * Operation transformers apply to each individual operation.
 Each individual operation is a combination of path and HTTP method.
 These can be used to modify parameters or responses on endpoints.
 * Schema transformers apply to each schema in the document.
 These can be used to modify the schema of request or response bodies, or any nested schemas.

-Transformers can be registered onto the document by calling the [`AddDocumentTransformer`](https://source.dot.net/#Microsoft.AspNetCore.OpenApi/Services/OpenApiOptions.cs,90bbc6506b8eff7a) method on the [`OpenApiOptions`](https://source.dot.net/#Microsoft.AspNetCore.OpenApi/Services/OpenApiOptions.cs,c0a8b420f4ce6918) object.
+Transformers can be registered onto the document by calling the <xref:Microsoft.AspNetCore.OpenApi.OpenApiOptions.AddDocumentTransformer> method on the <xref:Microsoft.AspNetCore.OpenApi.OpenApiOptions> object.
 The following snippet shows different ways to register transformers onto the document:

 * Register a document transformer using a delegate.
-* Register a document transformer using an instance of `IOpenApiDocumentTransformer`.
+* Register a document transformer using an instance of <xref:Microsoft.AspNetCore.OpenApi.IOpenApiDocumentTransformer>.
-* Register a document transformer using a DI-activated `IOpenApiDocumentTransformer`.
+* Register a document transformer using a DI-activated <xref:Microsoft.AspNetCore.OpenApi.IOpenApiDocumentTransformer>.
 * Register an operation transformer using a delegate.
-* Register an operation transformer using an instance of `IOpenApiOperationTransformer`.
+* Register an operation transformer using an instance of <xref:Microsoft.AspNetCore.OpenApi.IOpenApiOperationTransformer>.
-* Register an operation transformer using a DI-activated `IOpenApiOperationTransformer`.
+* Register an operation transformer using a DI-activated <xref:Microsoft.AspNetCore.OpenApi.IOpenApiOperationTransformer>.
 * Register a schema transformer using a delegate.
-* Register a schema transformer using an instance of `IOpenApiSchemaTransformer`.
+* Register a schema transformer using an instance of <xref:Microsoft.AspNetCore.OpenApi.IOpenApiSchemaTransformer>.
-* Register a schema transformer using a DI-activated `IOpenApiSchemaTransformer`.
+* Register a schema transformer using a DI-activated <xref:Microsoft.AspNetCore.OpenApi.IOpenApiSchemaTransformer>.

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_transUse&highlight=8-19)]